-Cash, Cash Equivalents and Investments-Cash, cash equivalents and investments consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments which are readily convertible to known amounts of cash and have a maturity date within 90 days or less from the date of acquisition.
-The Agency had no investments at December 31, 2013; however, when the Agency does have investments they are recorded at fair value based on quoted market value.
+Cash, Cash Equivalents and Investments-The Agency's cash, cash equivalents and investments consist of cash on hand, demand deposits, time deposits and short-term, highly liquid investments which are readily convertible to known amounts of cash and have a maturity date within 90 days or less from the date of acquisition.
+The Agency had no investments at December 31, 2017 and 2016; however, when the Agency does have investments they are recorded at fair value in accordance with the Governmental Accounting Standards Board ("GASB").

-Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+Deferred Outflows/Inflows of Resources-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-At December 31, 2013, the Agency does not have any items that qualify for reporting in this category.
+At December 31, 2017 and 2016, the Agency does not have any items that qualify for reporting in this category.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2013, the Agency does not have any items that qualify for reporting in this category.
+At December 31, 2017 and 2016, the Agency does not have any items that qualify for reporting in this category.